Need-to-Know Mentor Responsibilities Towards Their Mentees

 As a champion, you become more than a role model.
 You are there to support them through wins and defeats.

-You celebrate their accomplishments and inspire them to continue growing.
-You remind them how far they have come, but show them what they can still do to improve.
+Celebrate their accomplishments and inspire them to continue growing.
+Occasionally, remind them how far they have come, but show them what they can still do to improve.

 Roles and Responsibilities of Both Partakers in a Mentoring Relationship